Sell on your terms. No Commissions - No Fees - Any Condition

 Time to Move Out After Foreclosure Auction In New York

-• Defend Against Foreclosure Eviction: Homeowners can challenge the eviction by questioning the legality of the foreclosure or the manner in which the auction was conducted.
+• Defend Against Foreclosure Eviction: Homeowners can challenge the eviction by questioning the foreclosure’s legality or how the auction was conducted.
 Legal advice can assist in identifying potential defenses.

-• Right to Remain Temporarily Post-Foreclosure: Some laws may grant former homeowners temporary permission to stay on the property during the eviction process, giving them more time to find new living arrangements.
+• Right to Remain Temporarily Post-Foreclosure: Some laws may grant former homeowners temporary permission to stay on the property during eviction, giving them more time to find new living arrangements.

 • Understand Rights in Foreclosure: Knowing your rights can help homeowners contest certain aspects of the eviction process if errors occur.

-Engage with these options under New York foreclosure laws, and if necessary, seek legal counsel.
+Engage with these options under New York foreclosure laws and seek legal counsel if necessary.
 Exploring these options can help a homeowner improve their situation and prolong their stay.

-Brett Buys Roc Houses LLC is dedicated to guiding people through the eviction process following a foreclosure auction, as well as providing support and resources to those who are affected.
+Brett Buys Roc Houses LLC is dedicated to guiding people through the eviction process following a foreclosure auction and providing support and resources to those who are affected.

 Financial Options and Resources After Foreclosure